brcssong/tradingutils/README.md

 # tradingutils

-**Update (10/3/2025)** Combining these tools with other strategies, I've been able to generate over a 20% return in the past 6 weeks, compared to the S&P500's 5%!
+**Update (10/3/2025)** Combining these tools with other strategies, I've been able to generate over a 20% return in the past 6 weeks in my personal account, compared to the S&P500's 5%!
 The starting capital was an amount between $XXXX to $XXXXXX.

 <img src="https://github.com/brcssong/tradingutils/blob/main/performance_update.jpg" height="200" />